learnbyexample/cli-computing/cli_computing.md

 * `Shift+Ctrl+v` paste clipboard contents
 * `Shift+Insert` paste the last highlighted portion (not necessarily the clipboard contents)

-You can also press middle mouse button instead of the `Shift+Insert` shortcut.
+You can also press the middle mouse button instead of the `Shift+Insert` shortcut.
 This is not limited to the terminal, works in many other applications too.
 You can use the `xinput` command to enable/disable mouse button clicks.
 First, use `xinput` without any arguments and spot the number corresponding to your mouse.
 As an example, assuming the device number is `11`, you can use the following commands:

 * `xinput set-button-map 11 1 0 3` to disable middle button click
 * `xinput set-button-map 11 1 2 3` to enable middle button click